-What is Creative Thinking?
+What Is Creative Thinking?

-Examples of Creative Thinking
+How Creative Thinking Works

 You don't have to be an artist for your work to have an artistic element.
-Perhaps you arrange retail displays for maximum impact or, shape the path of an enticing hiking trail.
+Perhaps you arrange retail displays for maximum impact or shape the path of an enticing hiking trail.
 Other artistically creative tasks might include designing logos, writing advertising copy, creating the packaging for a product, or drafting a phone script for a fundraising drive.

 Creativity in STEM